ksouvik52/ksouvik.github.io/content/projects.md

 author = "Souvik Kundu"
 +++

-#### 1. Analysis of Model IP Vulnerability Under Undistillable Scenario
+#### 1. Analysis of Model IP Vulnerability for Undistillable Models
 We thoroughly analyze the model IP vulnerability of models used in machine learning as a service applications (MLAAS).
 We further propose a distillation framework using a novel **Skeptical student** that can distill knowledge from even the undistillable models.

 {{< rawhtml >}}